 Give your gerbils around a tablespoon of food a day, split into two servings.
 Never add more until all the previous food has gone.

 A healthy snack adds a little welcome variety – Excel Nature Snacks are perfect.
 Hide a few around the cage for a tasty treasure hunt.
 You should never offer human food.
 Some, like chocolate, can even poison your pets.
-And finally, make sure your pets have fresh water in a drinking bottle.
+And finally, make sure

 Gerbils often sleep on top of each other whilst unconsciously grooming each other.